← Help Center

 4

-After qualification, a new card is created.
-The old card is automatically invalidated.
+Once qualification is complete, a new card is automatically created and the client is checked in.
+The success modal displays the new card number and PostIt number.
 Write the new card number on a fresh physical card and hand it to the client.
-Keep the old card — do not return it to the client, as it could cause confusion at future events.
+Collect the old card — do not return it, as it is now invalid and could cause confusion at future events.

 9. Other Pantry Cards